-General Meetings of Shareholders convened in 2018:
+General Meetings of Shareholders convened in 2019:

-During 2018, one general meeting of shareholders of AB "Rokiškio sūris" was convened and held on the initiative and decision of the Board of the Company.
+During 2019, one general meeting of shareholders of AB "Rokiškio sūris" was convened and held on the initiative and decision of the Board of the Company.

-At the Annual General Meeting of Shareholders held on April 27, 2018, the shareholders were informed about the consolidated annual report of AB Rokiškio sūris for 2017 and the auditor's report on the consolidated financial statements for 2017 and the annual report.
-Dividends per one ordinary registered share of EUR 0.10 (total dividend payout of EUR 3,586,797), approved dividend policy of the Company, decision to purchase up to 10 per cent of own shares and the audit company PricewaterhouseCoopers UAB was appointed for the audit of the annual consolidated financial statements of AB "Rokiškio sūris" group and the parent company for 2018.
+At the Annual General Meeting of Shareholders held on April 30, 2019, the shareholders were informed about the consolidated annual report of AB Rokiškio sūris for the year 2018, and the Auditor's report on the consolidated financial statements for the year 2018 and the annual report, consequently the Audit Committee's report was approved and the consolidated and Company's financial statements for the year 2018 were approved, the Company's profit distribution for 2018 was approved, dividend per share was EUR 0.10 (total dividend allocated EUR 3,506,165.30) and decision was made to buy up to 10 percent of own shares, and the audit company PricewaterhouseCoopers UAB was appointed for the audit of the annual consolidated financial statements of AB "Rokiškio sūris" group and the parent company for 2019.

-The General Manager of the Company, Chairman of the Board of the Company, Chief Financial Officer and Chief Executive Officer of the Company participated in the General Meeting of Shareholders of the Company in 2018 AB Rokiškio sūris.
+The General Manager of the Company, Chairman of the Board of the Company, Chief Financial Officer and Chief Executive Officer of the Company participated in the General Meeting of Shareholders of the Company in 2019 AB Rokiškio sūris.